PyhaMarkus/mqtt-buzzer-project/README.md

 # MQTT Buzzer Project

-Send MQTT messages by pressing a button on an ESP-12E.
-When a message is received, a buzzer plays a sound.
+Send MQTT messages by pressing a button on a NodeMCU ESP-12E.
+When a message is then received by the Raspberry Pi, a buzzer plays a sound.

 Pressing the button on the ESP-12E publishes an MQTT message which is then received by an MQTT broker running on the Raspberry Pi 3.
 The MQT-client also installed on the Pi, then subscribes to that topic.
 When the message contents match the expected string, the passive buzzer attached to the Pi makes a sound and a red LED lights up.
-Addittionally, the Pi also sends an email after receiving a message from the ESP-12E.
-The amount of buttons is scalable.
+Addittionally, the Pi also sends me an email after receiving a message from the ESP-12E.

+The amount of ESP-12Es and buttons can easily be increased with small additions to the source code.

 ---